 As wildlife biologist Jim Evrard wrote in the Wisconsin Outdoor News print edition March 10, 2006: "In my opinion, there are people who simply oppose the use of turkey hunting dogs because it represents change.
 I heard the same opposition against extending turkey hunting to the afternoon and to most changes in turkey hunting regulations.
 Like the crow and dove season, I believe fall turkey hunting with dogs will be a non-issue, since few hunters will participate and no damage will be done to the wildlife resource."

-turkey hunters using dogs shoot at flushing turkeys in the
+"I heard that turkey hunters using dogs shoot at flushing turkeys in

-fall and wound them.
-I don't know about shooting at flying
+the fall and wound them.
+I don't know about shooting at flying turkeys,

 A2: It's no different than shooting flying geese or ducks, or woodcock taking off through the alders.
 You don't need a dog to shoot a flying turkey, anyone can shoot flushing turkeys now.
 It's an individual decision, and your training will tell you whether to shoot or not.
 Flushing turkeys are most vunerable when their wings are open, but you don't want a breast full of shot.
 How hard they are to kill depends on several factors.
 Turkeys will sometimes hold tight, and you can kill them when they flush with a headshot at close range with #6's and a modified choke.
 If they flush upwind their escape is slow, and offer an excellent shot; versus downwind, when they might be gone too fast to shoot.
 You be the judge.
 But with your dog effectively scattering the gang, you can pass on the marginal shots, let them fly away, and call them back.
 Then you're in for the most exciting turkey hunting experience there is, and you're guaranteed a much better shot.
 Since you most likely have only one fall turkey permit, and many days to fill it, there's no hurry to shoot a flushing turkey.
 The best method is; if you got a good scatter, set up a rough blind of native materials and call them back.
 Another option might be for the grouse and pheasant hunters to continue their hunt, while others stay and call to the turkeys.
 If you anticipate you might find turkeys when you're out pheasant or grouse hunting, take along a hand snipper for cutting brush, a comfortable seat, your call, an extra full choke and magnum loads, and you're set for some exciting action.
 And if you would accidently wound the turkey, having a dog is absolutely the best insurance for retreiving the bird that there is.
 Deadeye says: "I get puzzled when people question shooting a flying turkey.
 A lot of spring birds get shot flying.
 And if you haven't experienced it just keep on hunting.
 I guarantee, more turkeys are lost in the spring then in the fall, because a good turkey dog will find yours in the fall.
 Most time a spring hunter doesn't have a dog anyway and those turkeys surely get away.
 Does that mean we have to stop spring hunting now?"